MrKampla/solidity-dynamic-array/README.md

 function lastIndexOf(struct LinkedList list, bytes value) internal pure returns (int256)
 ```

-gets the index of the last occurance of the specified value
+Gets the index of the last occurance of the specified value

 | Name  | Type              | Description             |
 | ----- | ----------------- | ----------------------- |